History of Justin Turner in Timeline

 On May 21, 2010, Justin Turner was designated for assignment by the Baltimore Orioles.

-On April 19, 2011, the Mets recalled Justin Turner after designating Brad Emaus for assignment.
+On April 19, 2011, the Mets called Justin Turner back up after designating Brad Emaus for assignment.

 May 15, 2011: First MLB Home Run

-On May 15, 2011, Justin Turner hit his first major league home run against the Houston Astros off Aneury Rodriguez, a three-run home run that capped off a five-RBI day.
+On May 15, 2011, Justin Turner hit his first major league home run against the Houston Astros off Aneury Rodriguez, capping off a five-RBI day.

 May 2011: NL Rookie of the Month

-In May 2011, Justin Turner was named the NL Rookie of the Month, becoming the first Met to win the award since its creation in 2001.
+In May 2011, Justin Turner was named the NL Rookie of the Month.

 May 6, 2012: Platooning at Shortstop

-On May 6, 2012, Justin Turner began platooning at shortstop with Jordany Valdespin after Ruben Tejada went on the injured list.
+On May 6, 2012, Justin Turner began platooning at shortstop with Jordany Valdespin when Ruben Tejada went on the injured list.

 February 5, 2014: Signed with Dodgers

-In 2014, Justin Turner played 109 games for the Dodgers, leading the team with a .340 batting average, hitting seven home runs, and recording 43 RBI.
+In 2014, Justin Turner played 109 games for the Los Angeles Dodgers and led the team with a .340 batting average.

 2015: Led Dodgers in NLDS

-In the 2015 National League Division Series, Justin Turner led the Dodgers with a .526 average and a record six doubles, but the Dodgers lost the series.
-After the season, he had knee surgery.
+In the 2015 National League Division Series against the Mets, Justin Turner led the Dodgers with 10 hits and a .526 average.

-In January 2016, Justin Turner signed a new one year, $5.1 million contract with the Dodgers to avoid salary arbitration.
+In January 2016 Justin Turner signed a new one year, $5.1 million, contract with the Dodgers in order to avoid salary arbitration.

-On December 23, 2016, Justin Turner signed a four-year contract valued at $64 million with the Dodgers.
+On December 23, 2016, Justin Turner signed a four-year contract with the Los Angeles Dodgers valued at $64 million.

 2017: All-Star and NLCS MVP

-On March 19, 2018, Justin Turner was hit by a pitch on his left wrist during a spring training game, resulting in a non-displaced fracture.
+On March 19, 2018, Justin Turner suffered a non-displaced fracture of his left wrist during a spring training game, putting him on the injured list to begin the season.

-On September 4, 2018, Justin Turner was named the Los Angeles Dodgers' nominee for the Roberto Clemente Award.
+On September 4, 2018, Justin Turner was nominated for the Roberto Clemente Award.

 2020: Roy Campanella Award

-In 2020, Justin Turner played in 42 games for the Dodgers and was voted by his teammates as the winner of the Roy Campanella Award, becoming the first three-time winner in franchise history.
+Justin Turner was voted by his teammates as the winner of the Roy Campanella Award in 2020, becoming the first three-time winner in franchise history.

-On February 19, 2021, Justin Turner re-signed with the Dodgers on a two-year, $34 million contract, including a $14 million option for a third year.
+On February 19, 2021, Justin Turner re-signed with the Los Angeles Dodgers on a two-year, $34 million contract.

 August 29, 2021: Pitching Debut

-On August 29, 2021, Justin Turner made his pitching debut in the ninth inning of a game against the Colorado Rockies, throwing 10 pitches for three outs and receiving a standing ovation.
+On August 29, 2021, Justin Turner made his pitching debut in the ninth inning of a game against the Colorado Rockies, throwing 10 pitches for all three outs and giving up no runs.

 2021: All-Star Selection

-In 2022, Justin Turner split his time between third base and designated hitter, appearing in 128 games with a .278 batting average, 13 homers, and 81 RBIs.
+In 2022, Justin Turner appeared in 128 games, splitting his time between third base and designated hitter, batting .278 with 13 home runs and 81 RBIs.

 2022: Roberto Clemente Award